 - Includes LED lights, frangible column and tether

-- Fixture flash rate is controlled from an intelligent lighting control system module located in the SEPS; alternating flashes, 45–50 per minute
+- The flash rate of the runway guard light is controlled from an intelligent lighting control system module located in the SEPS; alternating flashes, 45–50 per minute

 - Adjustable light beam can be aimed both vertically and horizontally – 0-20° vertically, ±20° horizontally